Jayanth2209/RF-Circuit-Design/README.md

 #### 3) 50 Ohms everywhere:
 Try to match everything to 50 ohms.
 If a component is not 50 ohms I/O or whatever, convert it to 50 ohms.
 How? - Refer to it's Datasheet (Matching/Application Circuit)

-* Follow Manufacturer Recommendations (for matching)
+* Follow Manufacturer Recommendations (for matching)  -------------  **(4)**

+##### Note: For matching the RF traces on the Top layer of the circuit board to 50 Ohms, they have to be 12 mils wide (Considering the 4 layer board stackup specifications as mentioned above).
+So, on Eagle, Set - Trace width = 12 mils, Trace thickness = 1.4 mils

+After making your circuit, with all the above rules in mind:
-* Route RF first
+* Route RF first  --------------  **(5)**
+* Keep RF traces short and direct
+* Keep other signals away from RF (keep buffer zones next to RF traces, try to route other signals considerable away from RF signals)